 A Potted History of the club, which documents activities for the thirty years from Charter in 1983 to June 2013, appears on this page and gives a record of the club’s work over those years.

-Rockhampton Zontians are proud to be part of a worldwide organization with more than 30,000 members in over 1200 Clubs in 63 countries.
+Rockhampton Zontians are proud to be part of a worldwide organization with approximately 30,000 members in over 1200 Clubs in 60 countries.
 Rockhampton Zontians are proud to work with members around the world, who are committed to improving the lives of women everywhere.
 To achieve this, Zonta works in four areas: